 Polymer will work fine for the majority of the headset’s frame.
 It’s not too easy to damage with small drops, and it’s lightweight.
 Steel is a more long-lasting material, but it also weighs a lot, and polymer will last just as long if you take care of it.
-It’s also what most frames are made out of.
+For these reasons, most headset frames are made from Polymer.

 The cushions on the ear cups are very important if you want to play for longer than ten minutes.
 Memory foam is a good choice, and it’s what you’ll most often find.
-However, cooling gel is the best filling material that you can get in a headset, and we highly suggest that you spend a little extra on a headset that uses it.
+However, cooling gel is the best filling material that you can get in a headset, and we highly suggest spending a little extra on a headset that uses it.

-Mics are prone to breaking.
-They’re forced to swing around in front of your face, and they can break with one false step into a wall.
-So, you want one that bends.
+Microphones are prone to breaking.
+They’re forced to swing around in front of your face, and they can break with one false step, so you’ll ideally want one that bends.
 Rigid mics are usually made from brittle polymers, and they’re a lot more likely to break.
-A flexible mic can take a lot beatings before it kicks the bucket.
+A flexible mic can take a lot of beatings before it kicks the bucket.

-If you have the funds for a premium headset, you can often find mics that are made from metal.
+If you have the funds for a premium headset, you can often find mics made from metal.
 It’ll cost a lot to acquire one, but steel mics are very unlikely to break.

 The material used for your power cord isn’t too important, but it is something to consider.
 A standard cable is prone to kinking and becoming unusable.
 That’s not an issue if you take care of it, but things happen.
 Braided cables are much more durable, and they’ll ensure that your headset lasts much longer.